THAMIZH-ARASU/modern_tk/README.md

 Modern TK is a Python library that brings modern, CSS-inspired styling to traditional Tkinter applications.
 It provides a declarative approach to UI design with support for themes, effects, and responsive layouts.

+---
+> Status: This project development is currently inactive.
+Interfaces, schemas, and docs may change frequently until the initial stable release.
+Hoping for someone to contribute to make this project a better library for UI development.

 ![Modern TK Dashboard Example](docs/images/theme_showcase.png) *Modern dashboard built with Modern TK*